Caister-on-Sea: History

 Caister's history dates back to Roman times.
 In around 200 CE a fort was built here as a base for a unit of the Roman army and navy.
 However its role as a fort appears to have been reduced following the construction of the Saxon Shore fort at Burgh Castle on the southern side of the estuary in the latter part of the third century.

 In the 1950s, a building near the south gate at Caister was excavated in advance of a housing development.
 These buildings do not appear to be military as they include a hypocaust and painted wall plaster as well as female jewellery, and it has been suggested that this building may have been an officer's house, or possibly a "seamen's hostel", which may be a polite name for a brothel.
 The site appears to have been abandoned in the 5th century, but 150 Saxon burials have been found to the south of the enclosure.
 The remains excavated in the 1950s are now managed by English Heritage and are open free of charge to the public as Caister Roman Site.

 In the 15th century, Caister Castle was built as a residence for Sir John Fastolf.
 The castle has an attached Motoring Museum and is still open to visitors.

 There has been an offshore lifeboat in the area since 1791.
 It was used by a beach company to salvage ships wrecked on the sand banks.
 Between 1856 and 1969 lifeboats were operated by the RNLI.
 In the 1901 Caister lifeboat disaster, nine crew were lost while attempting a rescue during heavy seas.
 At the time it was said, "If they had to keep at it 'til now, they would have sailed about until daylight to help her.
 Going back is against the rules when we see distress signals like that".
-A monument to the men lost in the disaster bearing the inscription "Caister men never turn back" stands in the village cemetery, unveiled in 1903 and was listed Grade II by Historic England in 2020.
+A monument to the men lost in the disaster bearing the inscription "Caister men never turn back" stands in the town cemetery, unveiled in 1903 and was listed Grade II by Historic England in 2020.
 A pub called the "Never Turn Back" is named after the incident.